-The Doctor of Physical Therapy (DPT) - PhD in Bioengineering program combines the entry-level DPT leading to licensure as a physical therapist, with a PhD in Bioengineering that will prepare the student to become an independent researcher.
-The program will integrate clinical and research experiences, with students receiving mentorship from faculty in the departments of Physical Therapy and Bioengineering.
+6.5.
+Doctor of Physical Therapy (DPT)-PhD in Bioengineering Program integrate clinical and research experiences, with students receiving mentorship from faculty in the departments of Physical Therapy and Bioengineering.
 Students should have a bachelor's degree or higher in engineering or engineering-related discipline, with a strong interest in physical therapy.